sjdonado/distributed-programming-first-middle-test/README.md

 # Web Service & Web Manger flow
 Please, follow these steps:
   - Build with dependencies the Web Manager and Run it.
+  - Build with dependencies the Web Manager Client.
   - Build with dependencies the Web Service and Run it (It should be deployed in same host of the TCPReceptor).